Joe Cool murders

-Kirby Logan Archer (born October 24, 1971) is an American murderer who was found adrift on September 24, 2007, in a lifeboat under suspicious circumstances.
-He later pleaded guilty to hijacking the fishing charter vessel, the Joe Cool, and participating in the murders of the vessel's crew.
+In September 2007, Kirby Logan Archer and Guillermo Zarabozo were found adrift in a lifeboat off Miami under suspicious circumstances.
+They were later found to have hijacked the fishing charter vessel Joe Cool, and murdered the vessel's crew.

 Found adrift

-On September 22, 2007, Archer and Guillermo Zarabozo chartered the Joe Cool, a 47-foot Miami-based fishing charter, asking to be transported to Bimini.
+On September 22, 2007, Archer (born October 24, 1971) and Guillermo Zarabozo chartered the Joe Cool, a 47-foot Miami-based fishing charter, asking to be transported to Bimini.
 After the vessel failed to return to Miami on schedule, a Coast Guard rescue operation was initiated, and the Joe Cool was eventually found adrift as a deserted ghost ship.
 Archer and Zarabozo were found nearby in the vessel's lifeboat, with their luggage—with no sign of the vessel's crew: Jake Branam, Kelley Branam, Scott Gamble, and Samuel Kairy.

-Archer's account said that the vessel was hijacked and that the hijackers let him and Zarabozo go.
+Archer's account said that the boat was hijacked and that the hijackers let him and Zarabozo go.
 Zarabozo initially gave a similar account (though he later changed his story, claiming that he was never aboard the Joe Cool and was charged with making a false statement to law enforcement officials as a result).
 However, investigators suspected that Archer had chartered the vessel in order to flee an Arkansas arrest warrant and seek asylum in Cuba, Zarabozo's native country.
 Archer had previously been stationed at Guantanamo Bay Naval Base while serving as a military police investigator in the United States Army.